 Artificial Intelligence is a trillion-dollar industry with almost all of the companies across the globe investing in it to drive their businesses better or to increase efficiency to a great degree.
-When the stakes are this high, it is always advantageous to know about the technology, the trends and how best we can make use of it and leverage it to get the tasks at hand get done easier.
+When the stakes are this high, it is always advantageous to know about the technology, the trends, and how best we can make use of it and leverage it to get the tasks at hand get done easily.

 This is the exact topic of discussion on this blog where we will be checking out the following aspects of Expert Systems in Artificial Intelligence:

 Let us begin this Expert System in AI blog by taking a quick look at the introduction to AI.

 Introduction to Artificial Intelligence